-HIST 499 - Directed Studies in History Every Year, 1 to 3 (varies)
+HIST 499 - Directed Studies in History

 This course is designed to provide students with an opportunity to conduct supervised research on a topic which they choose in consultation with a member of the history department.
 An emphasis will be placed on research methods, problems of interpretation and the art of writing.